doyoubi/undermoon/docs/broker_http_api.md

 ##### (5) POST /api/v2/failures/<server_proxy_address>/<reporter_id>
 Report a suspected failure and tag it use a unique <reporter_id> for every Coordinator.
+In the memory broker implementation, if `enable_ordered_proxy` is on, this API won't do anything and return 200.
 ```
 Response:
 empty payload